-Mobile telephone signal propagation in a city is characterized essentially by obstacles, such as buildings and cars, that attenuates, reflects, refracts
+Mobile telephone signal propagation in a city is characterized by obstacles, such as buildings and cars, that attenuate, reflect, refract

 the signal.
-Should there be a pure line-of-sight from the transmitter to the receiver, the receiver will always receive a constant power from the transmitter conditioned that the transmitter stays at a constant distance from the receiver – this can be the case for example if you are transmitting to a near-by high base-station antenna.
-If there is no line-of-sight component, the signal strength will vary according to Rayleigh fading
+Should there be a pure line-of-sight from the transmitter to the receiver, the receiver will always receive a constant power from the transmitter conditioned that the transmitter stays at a constant distance from the receiver—this can be the case, for example, if you are transmitting to a near-by high base-station antenna.
+Without the line-of-sight component, the signal strength will vary according to Rayleigh fading

-as the transmitter and/or the obstacles moves.
-In the case that there is only a limited line-of-sight element present, the signal strength will follow Rician fading
+as the transmitter or the obstacles move.
+If only a limited line-of-sight element is present, the signal strength will follow Rician fading

 statistics.

-The second figure shows how to aggregate signal power from many mobile transmitters develops in time under Rician fading conditions.
+The second figure shows how the aggregate signal power from many mobile transmitters develops in time under Rician fading conditions.
 The aggregate power can be considered as interference in a receiver.
 You can see how the high peaks of interference power emerge at random locations.
-In real life, these kinds of peaks can cause decreased data rates.
+These kinds of peaks can cause decreased data rates.
 The figure was obtained by simulating a random walk of points in a realization of the Poisson point process on a plane.

-The white boxes represents buildings, and the little white circle is the transmitter.
-You can see how reflections will cause the aggregate signal strength to fluctuate by location depending on phases of the incoming reflected waves.
+The white boxes represent buildings, and the little white circle is the transmitter.
+One can see how reflections will cause the aggregate signal strength to fluctuate by location depending on the phases of the incoming reflected waves.

 |